 Interest in Showing - We don't take this too seriously but our dogs are shown at open and Championship shows.
 Sakina has been to Crufts and they have been involved in obedience and gundog training.
 If you wish to look at grooming kit and accessories have a look at www.groomers-online.com

 Registration - Our dogs are registered with the Kennel Club.
 Further information can be obtained from their web site (Click here)

-Further Reading - If you are interested in feeding your dog the BARF diet please feel free to contact me on our e-mail address.
+Further Reading - If you are interested in feeding your dog the BARF diet please feel free to contact me on our contact form.
 There are also very good books you can purchase on natural feeding and vaccination damage.
+Puppy ownership books

 Give a Dog a Bone by Dr. Ian Billinghurst